benspratling4/SwiftIntegralRational/README.md

 ## Scope
 All the basic arithmetic functions are implemented in this package, addition, subtraction, multiplication, division and remainder.
 And few special values, one, zero, etc..
 But trigonometic and more advanced calculations have not been written.
 For that, please convert into floating point values.

-## Watch out
+## Performance
-Many of the algorithms in this package are naïve.
-This has implications for large values blowing out the available width of the integer types, and also for performance.
-If you'd like to contribute algorithms which do a better job handling large values or optimize performance, feel free to make a pull request.
+Many of the algorithms in this package are naïve, so performance might not be as fast for large (or small) numbers as you'd hoped.
+If you'd like to contribute an optimized algorithm, or an algorithm that avoid overflows, feel free to make a Pull Request.